Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathdelimiter/getdelimitershape/_index.md

 ---
 title: getDelimiterShape
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathdelimiter/getdelimitershape/
+url: /php-java/aspose.slides/mathdelimiter/getdelimitershape/
 ---

-## getDelimiterShape()  function
+## getDelimiterShape()  method

  Specifies the shape of delimiters in the delimiter object.
  When is MathDelimiterShape.Centered, delimiters are centered around the math axis of the mathematical text